juliusoh/lfz-full-stack-lessons/exercises/sql-join/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is a foreign key?
-- How do you join two SQL tables?
-- How do you temporarily rename columns or tables in a SQL statement?